 While there’s a full fleet of mud baths, massages, clay wraps, and salt rubs, Two Bunch Palms is also known for its alternative therapies.
 Sign up for a shamanic healing session (with a resident shaman), take a “sound bath” with gongs and Tibetan singing bowls, or feel the beat with drum-circle therapy.
 Then head to the Grotto, where Desert Hot Springs’ famous mineral water rushes out of the ground at more than 150°F and flows into a massive rock-lined pool.
-Leave your cell behind in this “no phone” zone.
+Leave your mobile behind in this “no phone” zone.

-Legions of famous faces have visited Two Bunch, but one of the most legendary is gangster Al Capone, who is rumored to have built the first structure here in 1928.
+Legions of famous faces have visited Two Bunch, but one of the most legendary is gangster Al Capone, who is rumoured to have built the first structure here in 1928.
 Local lore says he dug a secret tunnel so he could get out fast if his enemies showed up.
 You can rent the Capone Suite, a charming stone hideaway with stained-glass windows, or bunk in one of 70 elegantly appointed rooms and suites.
-The choices range from vintage-hip in the older Grotto rooms to ultra-chic in the quad of Casa Blanca adobe suites, which sit below a man-made lake brimming with koi and turtles.
+The choices range from vintage-hip in the older Grotto rooms to ultra-chic in the quad of Casa Blanca adobe suites, which sit below a man made lake brimming with koi and turtles.
 Two Bunch’s bohemian vibe means that pretensions are few, so you can wear your comfy Two Bunch bathrobe anywhere on the property, including in the light-filled restaurant, serving gourmet food with a healthy twist.

-Slip on your Bono-style wraparound shades, put on your best rocker sneer, and head to this retro-cool 1950s motel made famous by the band U2, which stayed here while recording their iconic album The Joshua Tree in 1986.
+Slip on your Bono-style wraparound shades, put on your best rocker sneer, and head to this retro cool 1950s motel made famous by the band U2, which stayed here while recording their iconic album The Joshua Tree in 1986.
 The small lobby shows off memorabilia from Bono and his bandmates, including photos taken on the property by famous rock-and-roll photographer Anton Corbijn.

 For a stroll down retro-chic memory lane, cruise over to this kitschy compound, where tricked-out trailers form a Mojave dream motel in Landers.
 Owned by B-52s lead singer Kate Pierson and her partner Monica Coleman, the collection of shiny vintage Airstreams range from fantastic to far out, and from teeny (19 feet long) to downright roomy (32 feet).
 Sleep in the artistic equivalent of a tubular lava lamp in “Hot Lava.”
 Live the campy life surrounded by Native American totems in “North to Alaska.”
 Or get your groove on while sipping cocktails in mid-century-inspired “Tiki.”
 Each trailer sleeps two and has its own bathroom and small kitchenette, plus A/C for summer and heat for winter.

-Landers is about 15 miles from the artsy town of Joshua Tree, so you’re far enough off busy State Highway 62 for star-filled skies, but close enough to drive into town for dinner or supplies.
-It’s about a half-hour drive southeast to Joshua Tree National Park, so you'll have time to get up, go for a hike, then come back in time to mix martinis.
+Landers is about 15 miles from the artsy town of Joshua Tree, so you’re far enough off busy State Highway 62 for star filled skies, but close enough to drive into town for dinner or supplies.
+It’s about a half hour drive southeast to Joshua Tree National Park, so you'll have time to get up, go for a hike, then come back in time to mix martinis.

 Don't feel like hiking?
-A must-see in Landers is the Integratron, a giant white dome which aeronautics engineer and UFO believer George Van Tassel started building in the 1950s.
+A must see in Landers is the Integratron, a giant white dome which aeronautics engineer and UFO believer George Van Tassel started building in the 1950s.
 For one of the trippiest experiences you'll ever have, experience the signature “sound bath," when allegedly healing tones are played on crystal bowls in the acoustically perfect chamber.
 (Visits by appointment only; closed Tuesdays.)

 Sip cocktails with your crew next to the massive infinity pool of this 39-acre luxury retreat.

 Need to keep busy?
 Swim in the massive infinity pool with a cabana that seems to float on the water’s surface.
 Play bocce ball.
 Check out the 16-stall horse barn racetrack.
 (Griffin raised and raced Thoroughbreds.)
-Savor the views of the Santa Rosa Mountains from multiple terraces.
+Savour the views of the Santa Rosa Mountains from multiple terraces.
 Throw a cocktail party under the circular skylight in the great room, where you can hang out with your besties on a pair of enormous curved coaches.

-Griffin, who owned the Beverly Hilton and several other posh hotels and resorts, modeled his estate partly after fashion designer Yves St. Laurent’s villa in Marrakech.
+Griffin, who owned the Beverly Hilton and several other posh hotels and resorts, modelled his estate partly after fashion designer Yves St. Laurent’s villa in Marrakech.
 The compound sits on 39 acres, so there’s room to stroll around, or even go for a paddleboat cruise on Lake Merveilleux (“Lake Marvelous”), Griffin’s 2.5-acre lagoon.

-This wacky collection of third wheels and other campers is a visual hoot, with tricked-out trailers to fit every personality.
-Consider Western-themed “The Pioneer,” a log cabin trailer with cowboy-print curtains, or hot-pink “The Fifi,” designed by the owners of a New Orleans wig store.
+This wacky collection of third wheels and other campers is a visual hoot, with tricked out trailers to fit every personality.
+Consider Western-themed “The Pioneer,” a log cabin trailer with cowboy print curtains, or hot pink “The Fifi,” designed by the owners of a New Orleans wig store.
 The compound’s newest addition, a circus-style wagon named “The Pee-Wee,” served as a prop in the 1988 film Big Top Pee-wee.
 (It was the home on wheels of Pee-wee’s love interest.)

 If you’re into games, Hicksville might be your idea of heaven on earth.
 There’s mini golf, archery, ping-pong, a dartboard, horseshoes, and a no-coins-required jukebox.
 Dogs are welcome too; they’ll have fun paddling in their own special pool at Fort Dog.